John Stephens, AT&T Chief Financial Officer, Provides Update at Morgan Stanley Conference

 - Deploying its 5G network.
 AT&T expects to be the first U.S. company to introduce standards-based mobile 5G service in parts of 12 cities by the end of 2018 and plans to expand to parts of 19 cities in early 2019.
 The company expects its 5G investment will not increase capital intensity and does not expect 5G to generate material revenues in 2019.
 Even as it prepares for standards-based 5G, AT&T is deploying new technologies that are increasing speeds and capabilities on its LTE network.
 It expects to have rolled out these faster speeds in more than 400 cities by the end of 2018 and plans to expand to more than 100 additional cities in early 2019.

 - Improving EBITDA margins in its Entertainment Group business unit.
 The company expects improved revenue trends as it moves to market-based pricing for DIRECTV NOW and a significant subset of its video base rolls off 2-year price locks in 2019.
 While the move to market pricing may increase churn and subscriber losses, the company expects that it will contribute to improved margins.
 The company also expects growth in broadband revenues as it completes its U.S. fiber build and more subscribers choose its higher-ARPU fiber product.
+The company has found that its market share increases the longer its fiber offerings have been available up to about 50% market share after 3 years.
 At the same time, AT&T it will continue to focus on managing costs in its Entertainment Group unit.

 Stephens addressed the U.S. Department of Justice appeal of the U.S. District Court decision that allowed AT&T and Time Warner to complete their merger earlier this year.
 He said that AT&T's legal team is working on the appeal, allowing management to focus on running the business.
 Oral arguments have been scheduled for December 6, and the company continues to expect resolution in the first quarter of 2019.